-On September 23 of the same year, the Society established the "Museum of Polish and Slavic Antiquities in the Grand Duchy of Poznań", also called the Museum of National Antiquities.
-In 1882, it changed its name to "Muzeum im.
-Mielżyńskich ", in recognition of the huge contribution of the Counts of Milezynski in its development.
-The Museum gathered various national souvenirs, including archaeological monuments, obtained both as a gift and as a result of excavations.
+On 23 September 1857, the Museum of Polish and Slavic Antiquities in the Grand Duchy of Poznań was established at the Society.
+In 1882, it changed its name to the Mielżyński Museum in recognition of a great contribution of Counts Mielżyński to its development.
+The Museum collected various national souvenirs, e.g. archaeological finds acquired both from donors and from archaeological excavations.

-The seat of the Museum and the entire Society were: Raczyński Library (1857-1870), Hotel Bazar (1870-1882), and then the building at the then Młyńska Street (now Mielżyńskiego), rebuilt several times and expanded.
+The seats of the Museum and the Society were: Raczyński Library (1857-1870), Hotel Bazar (1870-1882), and later the building located at Młyńska Street (now Mielżyńskiego Street).

-Collection restorers were supervised by collection restorers (today’s custodians).
-These functions were performed successively by: teacher Maksymilian Studniarski (1858-1860), retired enologist Roger Raczyński and home teacher Albin Gorecki (1860-1866), lawyer and journalist Władysław Wierzbiński (1866-1868), teacher and writer Hieronim Feldmanowski (1868-1882), Klemens Kantecki (1882-1885), historian, philologist Bolesław Erzepki (1885-1923) and prahistorist Józef Kostrzewski (1914 - 1923 - as the second conservator).
+The museum collections were cared for by conservators (the equivalents of today’s curators).
+These functions were performed successively by: teacher Maksymilian Studniarski (1858-1860), teacher Albin Gorecki (1860-1866), lawyer and journalist Władysław Wierzbiński (1866-1868), teacher and writer Hieronim Feldmanowski (1868-1882), Klemens Kantecki (1882-1885), historian, philologist Bolesław Erzepki (1885-1923) and specialist in prehistory Józef Kostrzewski (1914 - 1923).

-Jarmila Kaczmarek, the article was published in: "Archeological Museum in Poznan.
-History and the present day ",
+The article was published in Archeological Museum in Poznan.
+History and the present day, ed.
+Maciej Przybył.

 Nasza strona internetowa używa plików cookies (tzw. ciasteczka) w celach statystycznych, reklamowych oraz funkcjonalnych.
 Dzięki nim możemy indywidualnie dostosować stronę do twoich potrzeb.
 Każdy może zaakceptować pliki cookies albo ma możliwość wyłączenia ich w przeglądarce, dzięki czemu nie będą zbierane żadne informacje.
 Dowiedz się więcej jak je wyłączyć.
 OK, Rozumiem